This simple and wonderful White Bean Hummus made with cannellini beans is the perfect condiment for dipping, scooping, spreading or using as a binder!

 Simple White Bean Hummus

-Traditionally hummus is prepared with chickpeas, but cannellini beans are even more nutritious with more protein and fiber per serving.
-The cannellini beans have a smooth and creamy texture and is one of my favorite white beans, next to chickpeas.
+Traditionally, hummus is prepared with chickpeas, but cannellini beans are even more nutritious, with more protein and fiber per serving.
+They have a smooth and creamy texture and are one of my favorite white beans, next to chickpeas.

-In the past, I usually would make the traditional chickpea hummus but this is a great alternative.
-It’s everything I could ask for in a hummus, with many ways to dress it up!
+I usually would make the traditional chickpea hummus in the past, but this is a great alternative.
+It’s everything I could ask for in hummus, with many ways to dress it up!

 - Oil-free: To make this hummus recipe oil-free, simply replace the oil with tahini.

-- Hummus-free: If you don’t have tahini on hand, replace the tahini with oil.
+- Tahini-free: If you don’t have tahini on hand, replace the tahini with oil.

 How To Make White Bean Hummus